Millicent Leveson-Gower, Duchess of Sutherland: Duchess of Sutherland

 The family had homes in Scotland, Staffordshire, and London.

 She became a great society hostess at their London home, Stafford House, associated with both the Marlborough House set and the Souls.
 She also developed a reputation as an advocate for social reform, although to a lesser extent than her half-sister Daisy Warwick.
 She was known as ‘Meddlesome Millie’ for her campaigning for better working conditions in the Potteries, near the family seat.
 Her caricature appears in Arnold Bennett's Clayhanger Family novels as a countess with an ‘interfering meddlesomeness which so frequently exasperates the Five Towns’.
 However her campaign to remove lead paint glazes from Staffordshire pottery was successful.

 She was one of the canopy bearers at the coronation of King Edward VII and Queen Alexandra, together with Consuelo Spencer-Churchill, Duchess of Marlborough, Violet Graham, Duchess of Montrose, and Winifred Cavendish-Bentinck, Duchess of Portland.

+In 1903 Lady Cecil Scott Montagu formed the Ladies' Automobile Club and Sutherland was the inaugural President.
+Nearly half of the fifty members were women with titles.

 World War I and second marriage

 After the outbreak of the First World War in 1914, she organised an ambulance unit that saw active service in the siege of Namur, Belgium.
 Trapped behind enemy lines in Belgium, she escaped to England, where she wrote Six Weeks at the War.
 She returned to the continent in October to direct field hospitals in northern France.

 She moved with her unit to Roubaix in June 1918.

 For her war service, she was awarded the French Croix de Guerre, the Belgian Royal Red Cross medal, and the British Royal Red Cross.

 She married Major (later Brig.
 Gen.) Percy Desmond Fitzgerald, 11th Hussars in October 1914, at which time she became known as Lady Millicent Fitzgerald.

-She was divorced from her second husband in 1919, on the grounds of his infidelity.
+She and her second husband were divorced in 1919, on the grounds of his infidelity.